Jan Miller is a student loan expert and founder of Miller Student Loan Consulting, where…

 For years, student loan scams have been tempting borrowers with empty or misleading promises that they can have their loans discharged or forgiven.
 These unscrupulous companies charge fees to enroll borrowers in free Department of Education programs and services including income-driven repayment plans, deferment and forbearance.

-Now, amid the coronavirus pandemic, a new crop of student loan scams have emerged.
+Now, amid the coronavirus pandemic, a new crop of student loan forgiveness program scams have emerged.
 Their tactic is the same, except this time they’re attempting to charge fees for the protections that are already afforded to student loan borrowers under the CARES Act.

 1. You don’t need to pay for student loan relief amid the coronavirus